Arirang TV: History

-In September 2016, Arirang TV began airing 24 hours a day on UK television services, such as Sky UK and Freesat, becoming the one of the first South Korean channels to do so, while also expanding to the United States via DirecTV and the United Nations In-house Network.
+In September 2016, Arirang TV became one of the first South Korean channels to air 24 hours a day on UK television services, such as Sky UK and Freesat, while also expanding to the United States via DirecTV and the United Nations in-house network.
 In 2015, Arirang TV launched a dedicated channel for the United Nations headquarters in New York, broadcasting in English to promote international understanding of Korean culture.

-In January 2018, due to budget cuts, Arirang TV sacked 190 staff members and cut its number of programs in half from 36 to 18.